 (Determines basic eligibility for the position.
 Applicants who do not meet all of education and experience factors are considered NOT qualified for the position.
-See detailed instructions for demonstrating Education/Experience under "Applying")
+See detailed instructions for demonstrating Education/Experience under ''Applying'')

-The Senior Transition Specialist must be an established subject matter "expert" in the field of political transition and/or stabilization programming overseas, and must be able to articulate OTI's vision and business model to a wide range of audiences, including new OTI staff, other USAID staff, implementing partners, other U.S. government agencies, non-government organizations including non-profit and for profit entities, host government officials, and various individuals and grassroots organizations overseas.
-The Senior Transition specialist must possess an in-depth understanding of all aspects of political transition and/or stabilization programming, including grants under contracts and an understanding of in-kind assistance, to be able to design (as necessary), advise, lead and achieve successful transition/stabilization programs.
+The Transition Specialist must be an established subject matter "expert" in the field of political transition and/or stabilization programming overseas, and must be able to articulate OTI's vision and business model to a wide range of audiences, including new OTI staff, other USAID staff, implementing partners, other U.S. government Agencies, non-government organizations including non-profit and for profit entities, host government officials, and various individuals and grassroots organizations overseas.
+The Transition specialist must possess an in-depth understanding of all aspects of political transition and/or stabilization programming, including grants under contracts and an understanding of in-kind assistance, to be able to design (as necessary), advise, lead and achieve successful transition/stabilization programs.

-This senior level position calls for an experienced professional with the presence, knowledge and the leadership skills necessary to perform the assigned duties.
+This position calls for an experienced professional with the presence, knowledge and the skills necessary to perform the assigned duties.
 The incumbent must possess the program, project management and budgetary skills to help ensure successful start-ups, management, and close-outs of OTI country programs.
 The complex demands of the position require that the incumbent be able to travel overseas with short notice, and be able to immediately respond to the challenging demands often faced by OTI programs.
-The proper execution of OTI programs requires a Senior Transition Specialist with a high level of managerial and operational skills, preferably having worked previously with/on both acquisition and assistance mechanisms.
-The Senior Transition Specialist must be prepared to work or collaborate with senior officials from other international organizations, bilateral donors, contractors and non-governmental organizations, and representatives from the USG foreign affairs interagency who may be important to OTI's programs and objectives, and must have an in-depth knowledge of international relations.
-The Senior Transition Specialist may also be required to supervise staff for a portion of or the duration of the contract, and is expected to lead, manage, motivate, mentor and train staff to ensure they meet the requirements of their positions, effectively support OTI's mission, and are provided with professional development opportunities.
+The proper execution of OTI programs requires a Transition Specialist with a high level of managerial and operational skills, preferably having worked previously with/on both acquisition and assistance mechanisms.
+The Transition Specialist must be prepared to work or collaborate with officials from other international organizations, bilateral donors, contractors and non-governmental organizations, and representatives from the USG foreign affairs interagency who may be important to OTI's programs and objectives, and must have an in-depth knowledge of international relations.